dyhes/zulip/docs/subsystems/django-upgrades.md

 # Upgrading Django

-This article documents notes on the process for upgrading Zulip to new major versions of Django.
+This article documents notes on the process for upgrading Aloha to new major versions of Django.
 Here are the steps:

 - Carefully read the Django upstream changelog, and `git grep` to